Developer Guide

 - User requests to sort contacts.

-- User provides sort field (name/email/phone/reset) and optional reverse order.
+- User provides sort field (name/email/phone/none) and optional reverse order.

 - CampusBridge sorts the contacts based on the specified criteria.